openva/saberva/README.md

 ## saberva.php

 Run at the command line: `php saberva.php`.
 It will retrieve a list of every campaign committee that has filed a report since January 1, 2012, and then retrieve a list of every report filed by that committee.
 The result is a large JSON file (several megabytes).
-Note that this does not parse the report XML files—it only gathers their URLs.
+It then iterates through that list of committees, retrieves every report, converts that report to JSON, and stores each report as a JSON file.
+(This produces thousands of JSON files.)

 ## LICENSE
 Released under the MIT License.